rozek/reactive-scriptable-components/README.md

  </script>
 ```

 Most modern browsers support import maps and web components - except Safari browsers < 16.4 or (any browsers on) devices with iOS < 16.4.
-If you need to support these, you should add the following lines and load "polyfills" that fill these gaps:
+If you need to support these browsers as well, you should add the following lines and load "polyfills" that fill any gaps:

 ```html
  <!-- Import Map Polyfill from https://github.com/guybedford/es-module-shims -->